ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 task on a single GPU device and performs element-wise vector addition.
 The next example exploits advanced features to leverage multi-devices heterogeneous architecture.
-This example partitions each input array into 4 slices, distributes each of them to respective GPU devices, and performs element-wise vector addition.
+This example partitions each input array into 4 slices, distributes each of them to respective GPU devices, and performs element-wise vector addition between the slices.

 Note that GPU tasks would require a bit of time in the beginning for just-in-time compilation for `cupy` libraries.